Integral Molten Salt Reactor: Design

 The design uses standard assay low-enriched uranium fuel, with less than 5% U235 with a simple converter (also known as a "burner") fuel cycle objective (as do most operating power reactors today).
 The proposed fuel is in the form of uranium tetrafluoride (UF4) blended with carrier salts.
-These salts are also fluorides, such as lithium fluoride (LiF), sodium fluoride (NaF) and/or beryllium fluoride (BeF2).
+The IMSR purposely avoids the use of either enriched lithium or beryllium as both are costly, of limited commercial supply, and lead to high levels of radioactive tritium production.

 These carrier salts increase the heat capacity of the fuel and lower the fuel's melting point.
 The fuel salt blend also acts as the primary coolant for the reactor.

-The IMSR is a thermal-neutron reactor moderated by vertical graphite tubular elements.
+The IMSR is a thermal-neutron reactor moderated by vertical graphite elements.

-The molten salt fuel-coolant mixture flows upward through these tubular elements where it goes critical.
+The molten salt fuel-coolant mixture flows upward through these graphite elements where it goes critical.

 After heating up in this moderated core the liquid fuel flows upward through a central common chimney and is then pulled downward by pumps through heat exchanges positioned inside the reactor vessel.

 The liquid fuel then flow down the outer edge of the reactor core to repeat the cycle.

 All the primary components, heat exchangers, pumps etc. are positioned inside the reactor vessel.

 The reactor’s integrated architecture avoids the use of external piping for the fuel that could leak or break.

 The piping external to the reactor vessel contain two additional salt loops in series: a secondary, nonradioactive coolant salt, followed by another (third) coolant salt.

-These salt loops act as additional barriers to any radionuclides and improve the system's heat capacity.
+These salt loops act as additional barriers to any radionuclides, as well as improving the system's heat capacity.
 It also allows easier integration with the heat sink end of the plant; either process heat or power applications using standard industrial grade steam turbine plants are envisioned by Terrestrial Energy.